-- 6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds? - a) If the investor is an individual tax resident: (i) no tax on distribution of dividends; (ii) 10% for capital gains, unless the investor holds a stake of less than 25% or has maintained the investments for at least 10 years; and (iii) 10% if the shareholder is a resident legal person. - b) If the investor is a non-tax resident individual or legal person, Andorra does not apply any withholding tax either for income coming from dividends or capital gains distributed to non-residents. - This is not applicable, since pension funds are not regulated in Andorra as a special class of fund.

-6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund?
+- 6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds? - (a) If the investor is an individual tax resident: (i) there is no tax on distribution of dividends; (ii) there is a 10% rate for capital gains, unless the investor holds a stake of less than 25% or has maintained the investments for at least 10 years; and (iii) there is a 10% rate if the shareholder is a resident legal person. - (b) If the investor is a non-tax resident individual or legal person, Andorra applies neither withholding tax for income from dividends nor capital gains distributed to non-residents. - (c) This is not applicable, since pension funds are not regulated in Andorra as a special class of fund. - 6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund?